 Focusing your initial shampooing efforts on the scalp helps remove dirt, sebum, and build-up that collects there.
 Spending less than three minutes on your scalp is like quickly running a mop over a dirty floor rather than scrubbing the surface of its grime.

 Mistake #4: Not Rinsing Thoroughly

-We recommend using this initial shampoo to focus only on the scalp, not the actual hair.
-Turns out some of us actually should rinse and repeat, especially those with long or textured hair.
+We recommend using the first shampoo to focus only on the scalp, not the actual hair.
+It turns out some of us actually should rinse and repeat, especially those with long or textured hair.

-This is why it's important to spend at least a full minute rinsing hair of shampoo before moving on to the next step.
+If you typically whip through the rinse portion of your hair washing process, you may be doing more harm than good.
+Especially since it's shampoo that can cause build-up on hair, not conditioners, according to the experts at NYC's Le Salon, this is why it's important to spend at least a full minute rinsing hair of shampoo before moving on to the next step.

 The trick to using conditioner is only to apply it to the bottom two-thirds of hair to prevent your scalp and roots from getting overly oily since the scalp produces natural oils.

 The trick to using conditioner is to only apply it to the bottom two-thirds of hair.
 Also, don't let conditioner touch your scalp since your roots, which develop a natural oil, can get overly oily and weigh down hair.

 Skipping conditioner can be a time-saver, but your hair will pay for it in the end.
 The key to a productive condition is removing the excess water from your hair before you apply conditioner because this allows it to soak in and do its job.
 Take your time to work it in, making sure to coat every strand.